vatesfr/xen-orchestra/docs/docs/restapi.md

 As we continue the migration process, the documentation will expand and improve.
 Our goal is that once everything is fully transitioned, `/rest/v0` will automatically redirect to the docs.

+## Ongoing Improvements

+We are actively working on enhancing and expanding the REST API with new features and capabilities.
+If you have specific use cases, ideas, or feedback that you would like to share, feel free to participate in the discussion on our [Xen Orchestra forum](https://xcp-ng.org/forum/category/12/xen-orchestra).